 On the hillside outside Bethelehem were shepherds, night security guarding the flocks.
 Suddenly, more angels!
 “Peas be with you.
 To you the saviour is born at last, down there, in Bethlehem”.
 When the angels had gone the shepherds said to each other: Lettuce go and see this thing the angels have told us about.
 So they left the sheep and sprinted down to Bethelehem.
 It must have been a bit of a squash when they all arrived

 The Bible also tells of Sages from the East, who followed signs in the sky to find a newborn king, bringing herbs and spices.
 They first came to the king in Jerusalem, Herod, who was a bit of a bad apple.
 Herod had a complete ban on another person taking over from him.
 When Herod heard of the newborn king, he had a bad case of sour grapes, and turned orange, or maybe peach, or even radish (reddish) with rage.
 Go and find him, then come back and tell me where he is.

 The wise men weren’t called wise men for nothing.
 They went straight to see Jesus to offer their gifts: incense, myrrh, 24 carrot gold – gifts to Jesus for a true king.
-But they didn’t want the news to Leek out back to Herod, so they took another route home.
+But they didn’t want the news to Leek out back to Herod, Butternut tell him, so they took another route home.

 Mary, Joseph, shepherds, innkeeper, kings, wise men.
 But the main person in this story is Jesus.

 However you slice it, at the core of all this, is God in human skin, a segment of heaven come down to earth, God’s appeal to everyone, Whether you’re a kiwi, a mandarin or made in Britain, Jesus was born for you.
 Jesus pips every other Christmas present going.
 Jesus loves me from my head to-ma-toes, and he loves you too.